nojhan/lp-solid/README.md

 Note that Liquid Prompt does not have this requirement, so it may work on your system, while *Solid* does not.

+The two themes are `solid`, a large array of information, and `smallid`, a dense array of tags.

 Preview
 -------